 It’s not surprising that companies like Boeing, Airbus, and many others in the automotive and nautical industries have dedicated R&D teams busy developing strong and lightweight materials.
 Research into foam additive manufacturing is promising for faster production of large-scale products, such as boat hull molds, previously made with foam injection molding that requires expensive tooling.

-It was back in April 2019 when ColorFabb launched its active foaming LW-PLA expanding its catalog of thermoplastic materials with this new revolutionary filament.
-Since then, other manufacturers, namely 3DLabPrint and eSun, have embraced this new way of printing.
+It was back in 2019 when ColorFabb launched its ground-breaking active foaming LW-PLA.
+Since then, other manufacturers, namely 3DLabPrint, Bambu Lab, and eSun, have embraced this new material niche.

 ColorFabb LW-PLA will expand nearly 3x its volume, meaning users can decrease flow by 65% to obtain lightweight parts or use the expanding properties to speed up print time by using big layer heights or single extra thick perimeters.
 If you want to print lightweight parts which are dimensionally accurate, it’s important first to determine the possible expansion of the material.
 This can be done by printing single perimeter test cubes without top and bottom layers.
 ColorFabb has a nice tutorial on their website.